cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

     at co.cask.tephra.TransactionContext.checkForConflicts(TransactionContext.java:166) ~[tephra-core-0.3.4.jar:na]
     at co.cask.tephra.TransactionContext.finish(TransactionContext.java:78) ~[tephra-core-0.3.4.jar:na]

 Note that in order to see this happen (and to change from row- to column- and vice-versa), you need to delete the ``profiles`` dataset before redeploying the application, to force its recreation with the new properties.

+Running the example with ``ConflictDetection.COLUMN`` will result in the two scripts running concurrently without the generation of errors.

 Stopping the Application
 -------------------------------